PAL*M: Property Attestation for Large Generative Models: Design

-Dataset attribute distribution calculations~\cite{duddu2024attesting} reflect a distribution of an attribute across a dataset (e.g., word lengths, word frequency for LLMs).
+Dataset attribute distribution calculations~\cite{duddu2024attesting} reflect a distribution of an attribute across a dataset (e.g., word lengths/frequency for LLMs).
 We define attestation measurement for calculation of attribute distribution in Definition~\ref{att:dist}.
-For this operation, $\mathcal{I}$ contains $\dataset$, and $\mathcal{O}$ contains an attribute distribution (\attrDistr). $\att$, containing $\hash(\attrDistr)$ and \dHash$(\dataset)$, asserts the property that \attrDistr was obtained by an algorithm ($\operatorname{Dist}$) that computes an attribute's distribution on $\dataset$.
+For this operation, $\mathcal{I}$ contains $\dataset$, and $\mathcal{O}$ contains an attribute distribution (\attrDistr). $\att$, containing $\hash(\attrDistr)$ and \dHash$(\dataset)$, asserts the property that \attrDistr was obtained by an algorithm ($\operatorname{Dist}$) that computes $\dataset$'s attribute distribution.